-To acknowledge the United Nations International Day of Persons with Disabilities (IDPD) 2018, REI has partnered with the Graduate Program in Critical Disability Studies and the Enable York Committee to profile four York University student leaders (Navi Dhanota, Rana Nasrazadani, Jeffery Adams, and Roxana Jahani Aval) who identify with a disability and are making a difference at York University and beyond.
+To acknowledge the United Nations International Day of Persons with Disabilities (IDPD) 2018, The Centre for Human Rights, Equity and Inclusion (REI) partnered with the Graduate Program in Critical Disability Studies and the Enable York Committee to profile four York University student leaders (Navi Dhanota, Rana Nasrazadani, Jeffery Adams, and Roxana Jahani Aval) who identify with a disability and are making a difference at York University and beyond.

-We’ve asked each student to share information about themselves, their work in disability advocacy, and their thoughts on this year’s IDPD theme: “empowering persons with disabilities and ensuring inclusiveness and equality”.
+Each student was asked to share information about themselves, their work in disability advocacy, and their thoughts on this year’s IDPD theme: “empowering persons with disabilities and ensuring inclusiveness and equality”.
 Check out the profiles below to learn more about their work in disability advocacy, and for ideas about how you can help champion accessibility and inclusion York University.

 Scroll to the bottom of the page to learn more about York’s commitment to accessibility and inclusion, relevant policies and procedures, and resources/supports.

 To see profiles of York University alumni who identify with a disability and are making a difference in the broader community, visit the Alumni and Friends webpage.

 Critical Disability Studies (CDS) Doctoral Student; CDS MA, 2015

 Navi is a PhD student in the Critical Disability Studies program at York University.
 In 2015, she completed her Masters of Arts at York in Critical Disability Studies.
 Her interests include BIPOC Mad Studies, which looks at the ways in which racialized bodies are marginalized by institutions.